Introduction

 Once the application deployed, it starts on port number 8080 as it is a default port of Tomcat.
 You may also override this port number in application.properties or application.yml file using key server.port.

-If you hit below URL, you will see below exception on page as well in console.
+If you hit the URL http://localhost:8080/area/name/98 in the browser, you will see below exception in the console:

 Source Code